Search our database collection through a convenient A - Z list.

 We invite juniors grades K-5th grade to join us for a fun activities each week after school Wednesdays 3:15-4:30pm!
 We will meet in the Hopeful/Discovery Room.
 Masks are required.
 Email Megan.Quirk@summitcountyco.gov with questions.

-Junior STEAM activities program open to grades K-5th.
+Tune in on Facebook Live on @SummitCountyLibraries for our Junior STEAM activities program for grades K-5th .
 Experiments and art using holiday themed ingredients like peppermint and cranberries.

 Our Friends of the Library would love your help setting up for our huge book sale!
 All money raised goes toward library materials and programs.
 Please sign up using the link below.
 Perks include first pick of books!